mirasrael/daemons-rails/README.markdown

 ## License

-You free to choose kind of license to use:
+You are free to choose kind of license to use:
 [MIT License](http://www.opensource.org/licenses/MIT) or [GPL-2 License](http://www.gnu.org/licenses/gpl-2.0.html)